flowchart LR

 size_mb = os.path.getsize(f) / (1024 * 1024)

-The prediction output is a TSV file with one row per sequence.
-For each of the seven taxonomic ranks, the file reports:
+The prediction output is a TSV file with one row per sequence, identified by a sequence_id column.
+For each of the seven taxonomic ranks, the file then reports:

 The cells below load this file and compute summary statistics.